Eric Pollard produced

 -Where does that inspiration come from?

 Eric: I guess it's the various materials around me.
-And the little things in life.
-But mostly surfing and snowboarding.
+The little things in everyday life too.
+But for the most part, it's surfing and snowboarding.
 Almost everything I've done has come from my own experiences.

-For example, when I'm surfing, I remember the fresh feeling I get when I carve a turn on the wave and I think, "Wow, what a great feeling!
-I wonder if I can replicate that feeling I get on a surfboard on skis."
-I've wondered whether I could bring something as simple as the feel of a turn to more complex things like the slash that comes from a spin into skiing.
-I draw inspiration from snowboarding, surfing, skateboarding, and other sports, and apply that to product design and the actual way I ski.
+For example, with surfing, I felt that fresh, exhilarating feeling of carving a turn on a wave, and I thought, "Ah, what a nice feeling, I wonder if I can recreate this feeling I get on a surfboard with skiing."
+I thought about how I could bring everything from the simple feeling of turning to the complex feeling of a slash created by a spin into skiing.
+I draw inspiration from snowboarding, surfing, skateboarding, and other sports, and then incorporate it into product design and my actual skiing.

 When it comes to graphics, they come from everywhere.
 Wherever I go, I take in colors, shapes, cultures, and anything that catches my eye or attracts me.
 That all becomes art and is then output